 The Spanish program studies the language, linguistics, literature, culture and civilization of Spain, Spanish America, and the Spanish-speaking areas of the U.S. Through the UC Denver Spanish program, students at all levels may study abroad in Spain, Mexico and other Spanish-speaking countries.
 Please see a faculty member in Spanish for more information about opportunities to include study abroad as part of your major.

 Admission and Grade Requirements

 To be admitted to major status in Spanish, students must have an overall GPA of C+ (2.3).
 The minimum grade acceptable in any Spanish course applied to the major is a C (2.0).
 The GPA in all Spanish courses applied to the UC Denver Spanish major must be a 2.5.
 No course taken on a pass/fail basis may be credited toward a major in Spanish.
 Upon declaring a major in Spanish, each student will be assigned to a faculty advisor, with whom the student should consult at least once per semester thereafter.
 The student may be called upon to meet with the full-time faculty in Spanish jointly, as well, for assessment and advising.
 It is especially important that Spanish Language majors have their transcripts reviewed by a departmental advisor before enrolling in their final 30 credit hours at UC Denver.
 Failure to do so may result in a delay of graduation.
 Students presenting four years of high school Spanish (Level IV) for admission must see a Spanish advisor before enrolling in courses for the major.
-Students with Advanced Placement credits from high school should see a Spanish advisor about course equivalencies.
-The Department of Modern Languages does not accept CLEP credits.
+Students with Advanced Placement credits from high school or CLEP credits should see a Spanish advisor about course equivalencies.

 Requirements for the Spanish Major